CutieMath/WebSecurity/README.md

 ## Web Security
-Secure website using DES and RSA
+Secure website using SHA256, DES and RSA.

 ### Register
 A user can register using password greater than 6 charactors.